 Seminole Ranch Wildlife Management Area

-Managed in cooperation with the St. Johns River Water Management District
+Managed in cooperation with the St. Johns River Water Management District.

 Rules Regarding Dogs

-- Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative codes.
+- For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
+Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative codes.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

 - For regulations regarding hunting dogs, see FWC's regulations summary brochure.

 - View FWC's regulations summary brochure for Seminole Ranch WMA for an area map, hunting seasons, permits, fees and area regulations.